 - 24.01 Each position shall have a job description.
-A copy shall be kept on file in Human Resources Services and provided to the Union electronically. - 24.02 Job descriptions are developed by the Employer and include duties, tasks, responsibilities, and qualifications and/or equivalent experience. - 24.03 In accordance with the orientation process in Article 13, the job description shall be provided and explained to new Employees. - 24.04 Upon request, the job description will be available to Employees through their immediate Supervisor. - 24.05 Upon request, job descriptions for posted vacancies or other positions shall be made available to Employees through Human Resources Services. - 24.06 Notwithstanding Article 21.07(a), if an Employee feels that they are performing duties on an ongoing basis that are outside of the scope of their job description, they may request a review of their job, in writing, from their Supervisor.
-The request will detail the duties that are believed to be outside the scope of their existing job description.
-The Supervisor will respond, in writing, to this request within 10 Working Days.
-If the Supervisor and Employee do not agree as to whether or not the duties specified are outside the scope of the existing job description and expected to be ongoing, the matter will be copied in writing to both Human Resources Services and the Union.
+A copy shall be kept on file in Human Resources Services and provided to the Union electronically. - 24.02 Job descriptions are developed by the Employer and include duties, tasks, responsibilities, and qualifications and/or equivalent experience. - 24.03 In accordance with the orientation process in Article 13, the job description shall be provided and explained to new Employees. - 24.04 Upon request, the job description will be available to Employees through their immediate Supervisor. - 24.05 Upon request, job descriptions for posted vacancies or other positions shall be made available to Employees through Human Resources Services. - 24.06 Notwithstanding Article 21.07(a), if an Employee feels that they are performing duties on an ongoing basis that are outside of the scope of their job description: - they may request a review of their job, in writing, from their Supervisor and copy to the Union and Human Resources; - (b) the request will detail the duties that are believed to be outside the scope of their existing job description; - (c) the Supervisor will respond, in writing, to this request within 10 Working Days; - (d) if the Supervisor and Employee do not agree as to whether or not the duties specified are outside the scope of the existing job description and expected to be ongoing, the matter will be copied in writing to both Human Resources Services and the Union. - 23.07 Human Resources Services and the Union will meet to discuss the matter and attempt to arrive at a mutually acceptable resolution, failing which, the Union may submit the matter to grievance/arbitration in accordance with Article 6. - 23.08 The employee may at any time in this process engage the Union for support and assistance.